Hefaiston: History

 The tradition of annual blacksmith gatherings at Helfštýn started in 1982.
 Initially, the event involved only blacksmiths from the former Czechoslovakia.
-Thanks to the efforts of the master blacksmith Alfred Habermann, who spread the information about the event not only in the Czechoslovakia but also abroad, the gatherings gradually turned into a meeting place for blacksmiths from all over the world.
+Thanks to the efforts of the master blacksmith Alfred Habermann, who spread the information about the event not only in Czechoslovakia but also abroad, the gatherings gradually turned into a meeting place for blacksmiths from all over the world.
 The Hefaiston is visited by artist blacksmiths from the Central and Western Europe, but also from Japan, Argentina, Canada, Israel, Uzbekistan etc.

 Structure and organization

 The main principle of the Hefaiston remains unchanged for years.
 It starts one week before the main competition with the workshop called The Blacksmith Forum.
 During the forum, one or groups of blacksmiths working in the castle realize their ideas and designs.
 Their iron works are subsequently displayed at the castle, and during the weekend are confronted with the works of their blacksmith competitors.

 Each gathering is connected with the competition.
 The expert jury evaluates the works of blacksmiths in two categories, works imported to Helfštýn and works created directly at the castle.
 The jury evaluates the exhibits in the following categories: